Term | ||

 Other BC mortgage brokers include:

-Banks in British Columbia are federally regulated by the Financial Consumer Agency of Canada (FCAC) and the Office of the Superintendent of Financial Institutions (OFSI).
+Banks in British Columbia are federally regulated by the Financial Consumer Agency of Canada and the Office of the Superintendent of Financial Institutions (OFSI).
 Banks in British Columbia that are members of the Canadian Deposit Insurance Corporation (CDIC) will also need to follow CDIC’s by-laws.

-Credit unions in British columbia are provincially regulated by the BC Financial Services Authority (BCFSA), formally known as the Financial Institutions Commission (FICOM).
+Credit unions in British Columbia are provincially regulated by the BC Financial Services Authority (BCFSA), formally known as the Financial Institutions Commission (FICOM).
 Provincial laws that BCFSA administers include the Credit Union Incorporation Act, Financial Institutions Act, and the Mortgage Brokers Act.

 BC credit unions offer unlimited deposit insurance if they are a member of the BC Credit Union Deposit Insurance Corporation (CUDIC).
 CUDIC covers all deposits at BC credit unions, except for investments, for an unlimited amount.
 In comparison, Ontario's provincial deposit insurance also covers up to $100,000, while Quebec covers up to $250,000.